One thing that confuses many people is – “what does Pulse mean on a blender?”

 How To Use Pulse On Blender?

-Here are five great uses for the “pulse” function:
+Here are five great uses for the pulse on a blender:

 1) Pureeing hot liquids: Did you accidentally get your soup too spicy and need to fix it quickly?
 Well, use the pulse function on your blender to quickly reduce its spiciness.
 You can also use this tip if you don’t have time to simmer your dinner of chili and just want to get right down to eating 🙂